Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-ember/gt_flexberry-ember-case-21.en.md

 ---
-title: Option 21 - "Gorvodokanal"
+title: Option 21 - `Горводоканал`
 keywords: Tasks
 sidebar: guide-tasks_sidebar
 toc: true
 permalink: en/gt_flexberry-ember-case-21.html
 lang: en
 autotranslated: true
-hash: 0cef6a4a263c8268372d13f4afa1bc31721a6ed811643d9eefe233b1eacfb9e8
+hash: 5edd055ccce27cadda1459f49c9fcd23ad54dbcabfa77207598ac643082a3955
 summary: the Variant end-to-end specifications for the design and development using the framework Flexberry Ember
 ---

 ## Job

-In the framework of the practical part of the course you will have developed end-to-end example: application "workorders teams of Gorvodokanal" (the IP for the automation of accounting applications and perform work on it).
+In the framework of the practical part of the course you will have developed end-to-end example: application `Сменные of the task teams Горводоканала` (IP for the automation of accounting applications and perform work on it).

 The first part of the practical exercises will be devoted to the development of basic technologies, such as C#, databases, client technology, etc., the second part will include a study of the possibilities of the platform Flexberry to efficiently create applications.